 Before getting to the stage where the fabric has already been dyed, the dyes themselves can be analysed for quality.
 Dyeing a fabric resulting in the wrong hue can often lead to products being returned and unhappy customers.
 Making sure the dye used is of the correct quality and colour before use can prevent any wasted products or unsatisfactory final products.

 A spectrophotometer would be able to drastically increase the efficiency of any quality control processes already in place.
 Gauging colour quality by eye is a very subjective task that varies from person to person.
 Being able to provide numerical data to describe the colour can negate any errors made by human observation and allow for a detailed record of fabric appearance to be kept.

 The type of spectrophotometer to use would depend on what materials there are to measure.
 If there was simply the fibres or the fabric to be measured then a reflectance instrument could be used.
 If liquid dyes need measurements, then an instrument would be needed that can do both reflectance and transmission colour measurements.

-The above instrument excels at reflectance measurements but if analysing the dyes used in production is a requirement, then an instrument that can handle transmission measurements is a must.
-The state of the dye, (opaque, transparent or translucent) dictates which type of colour measurement is to be taken, reflectance or transmission.
-The versatile UltraScan VIS can accommodate both measurements meaning that it can take measurements at all the stages listed above; very handy for manufacturers and dyers.
+The above instruments listed excel at reflectance measurements but if analysing the dyes used in production is a requirement, then an instrument that can handle transmission measurements is a must.
+The state of the dye, opaque, transparent or translucent, dictates which type of colour measurement is to be taken, reflectance or transmission.
+The versatile ColorQuest XE can accommodate both measurements meaning that it can take measurements at all the stages listed above; very handy for manufacturers.